Academic-Labbook/alp/README.md

  - Change logs for posts and pages (not yet publicly visible)
  - Force users to be logged in to view (but maybe later add ability to choose between network/individual site access)
+ - LaTeX support

 ...and here are features planned for the future:
+ - Disable RSS feeds (NOT disabled by forced login), images also can still be accessed but this might require htaccess changes
  - Setting: enable revisions list appearance in admin edit post page by default for new users
- - Remove trackbacks/pingbacks
+ - Remove trackbacks/pingbacks (can disable via setting)
  - Add wiki pages as a new post type (display contents) (https://codex.wordpress.org/Post_Types#Custom_Post_Types)
  - Support wiki shortcodes (highlight red when page doesn't exist)
  - Multiple author support
- - LaTeX support
+ - LaTeX TinyMCE widget
+ - More MathJax configuration options
  - Author list widget
  - Recently edited posts widget
  - Change names and behaviours of user types: